wangxiaotang0906/VCrectify/README.md

 The framework is independent of the backbone.
 This release includes an adapter to the **official TxPert implementation**, an independently implemented **SUMMER adaptation**, and small, explicitly named reference models for testing.
 The biological example uses **Replogle K562 essential-gene Perturb-seq**.

-> **Release status.** This is a research implementation of the manuscript's loop, not a reproduction of its result tables.
-The service configuration uses **Qwen3-8B**, with the URL intentionally blank.
+> The service configuration uses **Qwen3-8B**, with the URL intentionally blank.
 A live SUMMER experiment requires a configured endpoint.
-The reference reasoner is not an LLM.
-See the [validation record](docs/validation.md) for what was actually executed.
+>
 ## Quick start

 Python 3.9+; the standalone framework demo needs neither GPU nor model service.